lukaszromerowicz/personal-react/README.md

 # personal-react

-My digital business card rewrote in React to add some fancy mouse event handler.
+My digital business card and blog created in React.

 Visit it online at https://lukaszromerowicz.com/